lenxnos/clean-architecture-react-redux-rxjs/README.md

 - How structure folder by a context
 - How to use React Context as a state manager for a context
 - How to use Redux as a global state manager
-- How Rxjs as an event manager
+- How to use Rxjs as an event manager

 ## Installation